AntonioLok/WeatherApp_React/README.md

+# Weather Project
+This application displays the temperature for a given location for today and the next 4 days.
+By default, your current location will be selected.

+# About me
+This project was created by Antonio Lok for learning purposes only as I am learning more about ReactJs.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>